Pikmin 2: Gameplay

-The Pikmin themselves appear in five distinct colors, which indicates their strength or immunity to hazards.
+The Pikmin themselves come in five distinct colors, which indicates their strength or immunity to hazards.
 Red, Blue, and Yellow Pikmin, which originally appeared in Pikmin, are resilient to fire, drowning, and electric hazards, respectively.
 Two new colors, Purple and White, are unique to Pikmin 2.
-White Pikmin are swifter than the other types, can resist poisonous gases and will poison enemies if devoured, and can locate hidden treasures buried in the soil.
+White Pikmin are swifter than the other types, can resist poisonous gases and poison enemies if devoured, and can locate hidden treasures buried in the soil.
 Purple Pikmin, while not immune to any hazards, are slower but far stronger than the others and can lift as much as 10 ordinary Pikmin.
 They are also heavy, and can stun enemies when thrown at them.
-Because of these differing characteristics, the player must choose the appropriate Pikmin that are best-suited to the task at hand.
-The stalk on a Pikmin's head, topped with either a leaf, bud, or flower, indicates the Pikmin's swiftness and strength, growing upon consumption of nectar harvested from various sources.
-More Pikmin can be bred when they carry pellets or enemy carcasses to their respective "Onion" motherships, where they can be safely stored and extracted.
-Purple and White Pikmin do not have their own Onions and are stored inside the Hocotate Ship.
-They also cannot breed; these Pikmin are created by throwing existing Pikmin into rare flowers.
-Pikmin 2 also introduces a sixth Pikmin type, Bulbmin, which are resistant to all hazards but are in the player's possession only temporarily.
-Lastly, Pikmin 2 introduced sprays that can be collected by harvesting certain plants.
-The purple spray can be sprayed on enemies, and causes them to temporarily be encased in stone, making them highly vulnerable to attacks.
-The red spray is cast on the Pikmin and gives them a temporary boost to their speed and attack strength.
+Because of these characteristics, the player must choose the Pikmin that are best-suited to the task at hand.
+The stalk on a Pikmin's head, topped with either a leaf, bud, or flower, indicates their swiftness and strength, growing upon consumption of nectar harvested from various sources.
+More Pikmin can be born by bringing pellets or enemy carcasses to the "Onion" motherships, where they can be safely stored and extracted.
+Purple and White Pikmin do not have their own Onions and are stored inside the Hocotate Ship, and are created by throwing existing Pikmin into rare flowers called Candypop Buds.
+The game also introduces a sixth Pikmin type, Bulbmin, which are resistant to all hazards but are only temporarily usable.
+Lastly, it introduces sprays that can be collected by harvesting certain plants.
+The purple spray can be sprayed on enemies, and causes them to temporarily be encased in stone, making them vulnerable to attacks.
+The red spray gives Pikmin a temporary boost to their speed and attack strength.